Plants for gardens with acid soil

 Quick facts

-• For some plants acidic soil is essential and these are often refered to as ericaceous plants
+• For some plants, acidic soil is essential for them to thrive – these are often referred to as ericaceous plants

-• Acid conditions are produced by the underlying rock-type which is not something which can be easily altered, so best to use plants that naturally prefer the soil type
+• Acid conditions are produced by the underlying rock type, which is outside of gardener control, so it’s best to use plants that naturally prefer these soil conditions

 The planting plan

-This pastel-shaded planting design, provides a range of plants that, once established, will thrive in acidic soil and still provide a variety of interest throughout the year.
-A simple planting plan helps create depth, interest and good coverage in a border.
+This pastel shades planting design provides a range of plants that, once established, will thrive in acidic soil to provide a variety of interest throughout the year.
+A simple planting plan helps to create depth, interest and good coverage in a border.

 Choosing plants for acid soil

 These plants have been selected because their preferred growing condition is acidic soil.
-By using plants that are naturally adapted to this condition, we can reduce the potential problems that are more likely with plants which are less well suited.
+By using plants that are naturally adapted to these conditions, we can enjoy healthier plants and lower inputs compared with trying to grow plants that are less well suited.

 1 - Enkianthus campanulatus